 • Description: Maximum size of e-mail messages (i.e., e-mail plus attachment).
 E-mails exceeding the size limit will not be automatically processed by NIMH but will be stored in the database (table cmas_nimh_archived_mail) and will therefore appear in the e-mail backups in the Admin Tool (see section E-Mail Backups).
 From there they can be resent, downloaded to the file system, or deleted.
 For those operations the message size is not relevant.
-Default is set to 10MB: 10485760 mailbox. default. task. max. messages. per. run mailbox.default.task.timeout.seconds
+Default is set to 10MB: 10485760 mailbox. default. task. max. messages. per. run mailbox.default.task.timeout.seconds mailbox.default.task.transaction.timeout.seconds

 • Description: Number of messages fetched at once from mailbox.
 Must be correlated with transaction timeout.
-Default set to: 20 mailbox. default. task. transaction. time out. seconds
+Default set to: 20 mailbox.polling.threads.mail.log.enabled